Carrie Goldberg: High-profile cases

 Goldberg worked for five clients who alleged sexual abuse by Harvey Weinstein, a film producer.
 In particular, Goldberg represented Lucia Evans, whose evidence contributed to the New York County District Attorney deciding to pursue charges against Weinstein.
 Goldberg was sharply critical of the district attorney dropping Evans' charges.
 Weinstein would eventually be accused of sexual violence in over 100 instances, and be sentenced in 2020 to 23 years in prison.
 The public stories of abuse committed by Weinstein led to the "Weinstein effect", wherein people revealed stories of sexual violence by famous figures, and the wider #MeToo movement.
 Goldberg worked as a lawyer for the Weinstein accuser Asia Argento when she was herself accused of sexual violence against an underage boy; Argento settled for $380,000.

-After the Democrat Member of Congress Katie Hill's naked photos were published by the Daily Mail—a British tabloid—and RedState—a conservative blog—Goldberg represented her.
+After the Democratic Member of Congress Katie Hill's naked photos were published by the Daily Mail—a British tabloid—and RedState—a conservative blog—Goldberg represented her.
 Hill filed a lawsuit against the publications, the journalist who sourced the images, and her ex-husband—who she accused of leaking them.
 The images related to an inappropriate relationship with a campaign staffer, drug usage, and a tattoo resembling a white supremacist symbol.
 Goldberg argued that they were gratuitous and unnecessary, because the information content could have been conveyed through text and other images.
 The judge dismissed the case early in the process under anti-SLAPP legislation, and Hill was ordered to pay her defendant's fees.